Cuba Tourist Card + Visa

 - United also sells the tourist card at the gate and charges $75.

-The prices vary because each airline charges a different processing fee - the base price of the tourist card is $50.
+The prices vary because each airline charges a different processing fee.

 3. Visit your country's Cuban Embassy.
 Tourist card costs range from $20 to $75 depending on the embassy/consulate.

-4. Order from a travel agency or website that sells Tourist Cards.
+4. Order from a travel agency or website that sells tourist cards.
 Most travel agencies that arrange trip packages or tours to Cuba can sell you a Tourist Card.
-The following websites also provide Tourist Cards for all countries: cubavisaservices.com, visacuba.com, cubavisas.com, cubavisa.uk, cubacenter.com.
+The following websites also provide tourist cards: cubavisaservices.com, visacuba.com, cubavisas.com,

 Pink or Green Tourist Card?